qunitjs/qunit/docs/callbacks/QUnit.begin.md

 ---
 layout: page-api
 title: QUnit.begin()
-excerpt: Register a callback to fire whenever the test suite begins.
+excerpt: Register a callback to fire when the test run begins.
 groups:
   - callbacks
 redirect_from: